 The centre comprises a research team and governance board.

-Associate Professor Amy Conley Wright leads research on children's best interests in out-of-home care, family support and disability services, within Australia and internationally.
+Professor Amy Conley Wright leads research on children's best interests in out-of-home care, family support and disability services, within Australia and internationally.
 Expertise in curricula development, including in social work, family studies and child and adolescent development.
 Experienced in consulting on service development and providing policy advice.

 Suzanne Pope has extensive program and policy experience at a senior level spanning research administration in the government and non-government sectors including child protection and mental health.